QutEcoacoustics/research-blog/help/sound-search-steps.md

 **If you have questions, feedback, or ideas for improvements drop me a line**!

-You can contact me, Jessie Cappadonna via the [contact us page](https://www.ecosounds.org/contact_us), [twitter](https://twitter.com/JessCappadonna), or directly by email if already we've corresponded.
+You can contact me, Jessie Oliver via the [contact us page](https://www.ecosounds.org/contact_us), [twitter](https://twitter.com/JessieLOliver), or directly by email if already we've corresponded.

 **Thank you so much for your interest in helping to design acoustic citizen science and finding Eastern bristlebirds!**